 Choosing a major is not only a big decision but a difficult one.

 For assistance in selecting a program of study, FSU has many resources to aid in student’s decision making.
-A unique thing about FSU is their exploratory program.
+A unique thing about FSU is its exploratory program.
 Those who are not ready to commit to a specific department are able to receive guidance from advisors to figure out what major is best suited for them.
-Coming out of high school, I was uncertain what career I would pursue.
+Coming out of high school, I was uncertain about what career I would pursue.
 The advisor I had was extremely helpful and gave me great advice on exploring my own options.
-Essentially, they help to narrow down what it is that you want to do and then suggest that you take intro or low-level courses to see if that is something you would be interested in.
+Essentially, they help to narrow down what it is that you want to do and then suggest that you take an intro or low-level courses to see if that is something you would be interested in.
 Did I mention that they even hold a pizza party for when you decide on a major?
 After confidently declaring a Psychology major, I was ready to journey through this rigorous course of study.
-In this transition from exploratory to psychology, I felt as if it was time to take advantage of the Nole’s network.
+In this transition from exploratory to psychology, I felt as if it was time to take advantage of Nole’s network.
 I knew how beneficial it would be to attend a career fair in order to have the opportunity to network with prospective employers.